odewahn/dds-field-guide/containers.md

 * [Flynn.io](https://flynn.io/).
 Flynn, like Deis, provides a self-hosted PaaS.
 * [kubernetes](https://github.com/GoogleCloudPlatform/kubernetes).
 Kubernetes is an open source version of Google's internal cluster management toolchain.
 You can use Kubernetes to run your own Docker containers on [Google Compute Engine](https://cloud.google.com/products/compute-engine/), Google's cloud platform.
 * [geard](http://openshift.github.io/geard/) is a tool for creating and managing Docker containers in [OpenShift](https://openshift.github.io/), RedHast's PaaS solution.
+* [Panamax](http://panamax.io/).
+"Panamax is a containerized app creator with an open-source app marketplace hosted in GitHub.
+Panamax provides a friendly interface for users of Docker, Fleet & CoreOS.
+With Panamax, you can easily create, share and deploy any containerized app no matter how complex it might be"